HIP-1195: Hiero hooks and an application to allowances

 /**

-* The key of a lambda's storage slot.
+* The key of an EVM hook's storage slot.

 *

-* For each lambda, its EVM storage is a mapping of 256-bit keys (or "words")
+* For each EVM hook, its storage is a mapping of 256-bit keys (or "words")

 * to 256-bit values.